Become a POWER donor today! Click here.

 - Create greater police accountability by addressing racist and dangerous police practices and seeking police contracts that hold officers involved in shootings to account

-- Dramatically reduce mass incarceration practices that have placed unacceptably high numbers of people of color behind bars in Philadelphia and Pennsylvania, often for low -level offenses and nonviolent crimes.
+- Dramatically reduce mass incarceration practices that have placed unacceptably high numbers of people of color behind bars in Pennsylvania, often for low -level offenses and nonviolent crimes.